GusGul/conways-game-of-life/README.md

 # Conway's Game of Life

 This is an implementation of Conway's Game of Life that works with 64-bit signed integer coordinates.
-The program reads the initial state in Life 1.06 format from standard input, runs 10 generations of the simulation, and outputs the final state in Life 1.06 format to standard output.
+The program reads the initial state in Life 1.06 format from standard input, runs a configurable number of generations of the simulation, and outputs the final state in Life 1.06 format to standard output.

 ## Features